FUSAKLA/promruval/docs/validations.md

 ### `expressionWithNoMetricName`

 Fails if an expression doesn't use an explicit metric name (also if used as `__name__` label) in all its selectors(eg `up{foo="bar"}`).
+> Such queries may be very expensive and can lead to performance issues.

 ### `expressionIsWellFormatted`

 Fails if the expression is not well formatted PromQL as would `promtool promql format` do.
 It does remove the comments from the expression before the validation, since the PromQL prettifier drops them, so this should avoid false positive diffs.
 But if you want to ignore the expressions with comments, you can set the `ignoreComments` to true.
+> Useful to make sure the expressions are formatted in a consistent way.

 ```yaml
 params: